Best cigar lounges in Chicago: a cold-weather smoker's guide

 City GuideChicago

 Chicago has roughly 17 cigar lounges, bars, and shops spread across the city and close-in suburbs.
 That's a solid number for a Midwestern city, and the range is what makes it interesting.
-You've got polished River North spots pouring Old Fashioneds next to walk-in humidors, bare-bones South Side shops where the same guys have been sitting in the same chairs for a decade, and newer suburban builds with ventilation systems that actually work.
-The scene here has real depth.
+Polished River North spots pouring Old Fashioneds next to walk-in humidors.
+Bare-bones South Side shops where the same guys have been sitting in the same chairs for a decade.
+Newer suburban builds with ventilation systems that actually work.

-• Suburbs (Oak Park, Schaumburg, Naperville) are worth the drive.
-Purpose-built lounges with newer construction, big humidors, and none of the parking headaches you deal with in the city.
+Worth the drive.
+Purpose-built lounges with newer construction, big humidors, modern HVAC, and none of the parking headaches you deal with in the city.
+They tend to be less packed on Friday and Saturday nights, which is a real plus.

 Here are the top-rated cigar lounges currently in our Chicago listings: